JustinWhiteDeveloper/Custom-Format-Labeller/README.md

 # Custom-Format-Labeller

-A new Experimental tool for labelling TV Series and Movies
+A experimental Mac-OSX tool for labelling TV Series and Movies for data analysis using the cLabel (Custom Label Format) file type hosted in a Swift Package repo.

+Written in Swift and SwiftUI